ChrisThoung/fsic/examples/almon_2017/README.md

 * run the model with error-handling set to 'ignore', to skip over NaNs (from the input data) with the expectation that the model will eventually overwrite them with numerical values
-* use `fsictools` to convert the model results to a DataFrame for inspection and plotting
+* use `fsic.tools` to convert the model results to a DataFrame for inspection and plotting
 * reproduce (more or less) Figure 1.1 of Almon (2017) ('Q in simple model') using `matplotlib`, saving the plot to disk as 'output.png'